omitul-islam/todo-api/README.md

 ## Bonus Features

 1. **Input Validation**: Task creation and updating are validated using the `Zod` library.
-It ensures that task names are strings with a minimum length of 10 characters.
+It ensures that task names are strings with a minimum length of 10 characters and also it ensures that isCompleted takes a boolean value.
 2. **Custom Error Handling**: If any route encounters an error, it is passed to the custom error handler, which sends back appropriate error messages.

 ---